Monem-N/Houston/README.md

 - `VITE_GOOGLE_MAPS_MAP_ID` - Google Maps Map ID (optional)

 Ensure these variables are set in a `.env` file in the root directory.

+**Security Note**:
+- Never commit `.env` files to version control
+- Keep credentials secure - only share with authorized team members
+- Rotate keys immediately if compromised
+- Use environment-specific variables for production deployments

 ## License